BU-CLOUD-S20/Medical-Compute-using-ChRIS-on-the-MOC-PowerPC-and-x86_64-GPU-usage-and-benchmarking/README.md

 #### Using `docker run`

-A. Check this repo for more information https://github.com/FNNDSC/objectdetection_example
+*Check this repo for more information https://github.com/FNNDSC/objectdetection_example*

-B. To run using `docker`, be sure to assign an "input" directory to `/incoming` and an output directory to `/outgoing`. *Make sure that the* `$(pwd)/out` *directory is world writable!*
+A. To run using `docker`, be sure to assign an "input" directory to `/incoming` and an output directory to `/outgoing`.
+	- *Make sure that the* `$(pwd)/out` *directory is world writable!*
-	- And use the `--f` flag to set the inputfile inside your `/incoming` directory.
+	- Use the `--f` flag to set the inputfile inside your `/incoming` directory.

-C. Now, prefix all calls with
+B. Now, prefix all calls with

 ``` {.sourceCode .bash}
 docker run --security-opt label=type:nvidia_container_t    \